Australia to crack down on student visa exploitation

-Canberra: The Australian government on Monday announced a crackdown on international student visa scams.
+Canberra: The government of Australia on Monday announced a crackdown on international student visa scams.

 Education Minister Jason Clare, Skills Minister Brendan O’Connor and Home Affairs Minister Clare O’Neil flagged immediate action to boost the integrity of Australia’s lucrative international education industry, reports Xinhua news agency.